madees/dbaudio-DS100-Chataigne-Module/README.md

 - sceneRecall(majIndex, minIndex) : recal a specific scene.
 Scene index is split in two integers: majIndex.minIndex, max is 999.99

 ### Sound objects manipulation
-- function sourceSpread(object, spread) : set the spread parameter of a specific sound object
+- sourceSpread(object, spread) : set the spread parameter of a specific sound object

 - sourceDelayMode(object, mode) : set the delay mode of a specific sound object